|De Lapide Philosophorum from Alchymia by Andreas Libavius|

 It was on a bright Spring morning in May 2011, when casually browsing through Adam Maclean's fascinating book, 'The Alchemical Mandala', that I noticed there were several striking similarities between Maclean's reproductions of De Lapide Philosophorum to the four statuettes of the Layer Monument.

-Before any further discussion I must stress that there are variations between versions two and three of De Lapide Philosophorum.
+There are two variation illustrations in the chapter entitled De Lapide Philosophorum.
 Through the juxtaposition of versions two and three new interpretative insights on the Layer monument can be acquired.
 Nor can one overlook the medium of both art-works.
 The intriguing development of an illustration entitled the Philosopher's Stone quite literally transformed into the medium of stone in the form of carved marble is worth consideration.

 |NB: Pax and Gloria are situated above Vanitas and Labor on |